Srujan-10/CMOS-FUNDAMENTALS/MATERIAL_CLASSIFICATION.md

 ## Theory

+Materials are classified based on conductivity.

+# Conductivity
+- It is a property to calculaet how much a material can withstand electricity.
+- It can also be defined as a measurement of how easily a material allows electrons current to flow through it.

 ### Energy Gap Classification
 The energy gap (bandgap) of a material determines whether it is a conductor, semiconductor, or insulator: